Border around the memorial tidied

 Welcome to the website dedicated to the Butte de Warlencourt, an iconic site which is located on the World War One Somme battlefields situated some three miles from the town of Bapaume in the Pas de Calais department in Northern France.
 Originating back to Roman times, the Butte (French for ‘hill’) is a mound some sixty feet high standing close to the D929 Albert-Bapaume road.
 In WW1, it was held by the Germans at the end of the Battle of the Somme in 1916 and in a fashion, marked the final line of the British advance on the Somme.

 Your input, help and friendship is valued, it is certainly hoped you visit again.
-Ps, Many thanks to Richard Smith for providing the lovely, early morning, picture of the Butte to the left and to Stevie Kerr for providing the image of the Butte from above.
+Many thanks to Stevie Kerr for providing the image of the Butte from above.
 The main picture at the top is copyright I.W.M.